Samurai Sword Set

 One of the most exotic and prominent thing about Samurai warriors is their weapons.
 Samurai used a number of unique and intelligently made weapons e.g swords, axes, spears etc. The numbers of weapons used by Japanese Samurai warriors is already beyond counting.
 There are numbers of different axes.
 Even a greater numbers of spears and even more types of swords.
 But the most popular among these weapons was the Samurai sword set.

-The Samurai sword set comprise of three swords (razor sharped) of different size stacked upon one another in a beautifully decorated stand.
+The katana set comprise of three swords (razor sharped) of different size stacked upon one another in a beautifully decorated stand.
 Each serving its own purpose.
 These three swords were slightly curved to increase their sharpness and usability.
 All of these swords had smooth grip and there was no distinctive boundary or line among their pommel, shoulder and grip i.e there was just one straight grip (sometimes engraved to increase friction for firm grip) no showing off at all.